theogroup/ogroup.net/src/_projects/demours.md

     image_banner:
       image_banner_image: /uploads/demours-banner-1.jpg
       image_banner_text_color: '#ffffff'
+      image_banner_text: >-
-      image_banner_text: 'We built a brand that begs to be savored and indulged in, like a fine wine.'
+        We built a brand that begs to be savored and indulged in, like a fine wine.
     split_banner:
       split_banner_image:
       image_align: